top of page

 • Have direct experience working with children with SEND

-• Are Silver SEND Inclusion trained
+• Are Silver SEND Inclusion trained and certified

 • Are familiar with common profiles including autism, ADHD, dyslexia, dyspraxia, SEMH and sensory processing differences